Monday Accident & Lessons Learned: Air Force Nuclear Weapon “Incident” Shows that SPAC Not Used Can Happen Anywhere When Enforcement is Weak

 “This was an unacceptable mistake and a clear deviation from our exacting standards.
 We hold ourselves accountable to the American people and want to ensure proper corrective action has been taken.”

-The story says that highest ranking personnel punished are four officers who were relieved this week of their commands.
-This includes the 5th Bomb Wing commander at Minot, Col. Bruce Emig, who also has been the base commander since June.
+The story says that the highest-ranking personnel punished are four officers relieved of their commands.
+This includes the 5th Bomb Wing commander at Minot, Col. Bruce Emig, who has been the base commander since June.

 65 airmen have been decertified from handling nuclear weapons.
 The certification process looks at a person’s psychological profile, any medications they are taking, and other factors in determining a person’s reliability to handle weapons.